 Long Trading Setup

-- Buy on breakout of wide range bar (within 1 to 3 bars)
+- Buy on the break-out of the wide-range bar (within 1 to 3 bars).

 Short Trading Setup

-- Sell on breakout of wide range bar (within 1 to 3 bars)
+- Sell on the break-out of the wide-range bar (within 1 to 3 bars).

 Yum-Yum Continuation Trade Examples